StarRocks/starrocks/docs/loading/Load_to_Primary_Key_tables.md

 ## Partial updates

-Since v2.2, StarRocks supports updating only the specified columns of a table that uses the Primary Key model.
+Since v2.2, StarRocks supports updating only the specified columns of a table that uses the Primary Key table.
 This section uses CSV as an example to describe how to perform partial updates.

 ### Data examples

 1. Create a StarRocks table in your StarRocks database `test_db`.

    a.
-Create a table named `table4` that uses the Primary Key model.
+Create a table named `table4` that uses the Primary Key table.
 The table consists of three columns: `id`, `name`, and `score`, of which `id` is the primary key.

    ```SQL
    MySQL [test_db]> CREATE TABLE `table4`